-The ultimate guide to roadmapping for product teams
+The ultimate roadmap planning guide for product teams

 Starting a business?
 Building a new product?
 Leading a cross-functional project?
 No matter the goal, here is an absolute truth: If you want to succeed, you must have a bold vision and a solid plan for how you will achieve it.
 This is where roadmaps come in.
 They are visual representations of your strategic plans.
-Roadmaps:
+When you are roadmap planning (or roadmapping), you:

 • Link your goals to detailed work